A+ Scholarship Program

-The A+ Scholarship Program provides scholarship funds to eligible graduates of A+ designated high schools who attend a participating public community college or vocational/technical school, or certain private two-year vocational/technical schools.
-The information on this page is effective for the 2022-2023 academic year, unless otherwise noted.
+The A+ Scholarship Program is a merit-based scholarship that provides scholarship funds to eligible graduates of A+ designated high schools who attend participating public community colleges or vocational/technical schools, or certain private two-year vocational/technical schools.
+The information on this page is effective for the 2024-2025 academic year, unless otherwise noted.

 Legislation passed in 2016 expanded the A+ Program to non-public high schools.
 To participate in A+, non-public high schools must complete and submit a Notification of Assurances for A+ High Schools to the Department of Elementary and Secondary Education and be designated by the State Board of Education.